General Questions

 What should I expect to pay for a financial plan?

 A comprehensive financial plan typically costs between $2,000-$5,000 depending on complexity.
-This includes analysis of your current situation, goal setting, strategy recommendations, and implementation guidance.
+This includes analysis of your current situation, goal setting, strategy considerations, and implementation guidance.
 Ongoing reviews may cost $500-$1,500 annually.

 Services and Specializations